Get to know Barcelona on foot – take a walking tour

 Barcelona Photography Tours

-Take a walking tour of Barcelona in the company of a professional photographer to improve your photographic skills at the same time as discovering the most photogenic parts of Barcelona.
+Take a walking tour of Barcelona in the company of a professional photographer.
+Improve your photographic skills at the same time as discovering the most photogenic parts of Barcelona.
 Tours are available for beginner, intermediate and advanced photographers; there are group and individual tours; as well as tours of Barcelona at night.

 All the tours have a discounted price for children aged 4 – 12 years.
 For further information visit the tourist website: www.barcelonaturisme.cat

-CityToursBarcelona organizes walking tours to the most famous works of Antoni Gaudí.
-With a private guide you will see the best architecture of Antoni Gaudí, from Casa Batlló and Casa Milà to Sagrada Familia.
-Also, you will be able to enjoy the works of other Catalan architects as Puig I Cadafalch and Domènech I Montane, with a professional guide.
+CityToursBarcelona organise walking tours to the most famous works of Antoni Gaudí.
+With a private guide you will see the best architecture of Antoni Gaudí, from Casa Batlló and Casa Milà to the Sagrada Familia.
+Moreover, you will be able to enjoy the works of other Catalan architects such as Puig I Cadafalch and Domènech I Montane, with a professional guide.